 Founder, Chief Executive Officer

-Lisa Kopelnik (17) is a senior at the Head-Royce school in Oakland, California.
+Lisa Kopelnik (18) is a freshman at University of Virginia.
 She is a classically trained pianist who began playing the piano in first grade, and recently completed the most advanced level of the Certificate of Merit with Honors.
 Outside of music, her passions include politics, debate, and tennis.
 She is her school’s K-12 All School Co-President and co-leads her school’s Women’s Affinity Group and the Jewish Student Union.
 She co-leads the middle school debate program at her school and is a captain of her school’s debate team.
 She is thrilled and honored to help your children develop a love for music, and to maintain human connection during such a distant time.

 Chief Operations Officer